tarampampam/mustpl/README.md

 ## 🧩 Installation

-Download the latest binary file for your arch (_only the linux-like platforms are supported at the moment; to run on macOS use the `linux/arm64` platform_) from the [releases page][release-latest].
+Download the latest binary file for your arch (_only the linux-like platforms are supported at the moment) from the [releases page][release-latest].
 For example, let's install it on amd64 arch (e.g.: Debian, Ubuntu, etc):

 ```bash
 $ curl -SsL -o ./mustpl https://github.com/tarampampam/mustpl/releases/latest/download/mustpl-linux-amd64